UrbanCompass/bazel/site/docs/external.md

 to depend on targets from your coworker's project, `coworkers-project/`.
-Both projects use Bazel, so you can add your coworker's project as an external dependency and then use any targets your coworker has defined from your own BUILD files.
+Both projects use Bazel, so you can add your coworker's project as an external dependency and then use any targets your coworker has defined from your own UCBUILD files.
 You would add the following to `my_project/WORKSPACE`:

 ```python
 local_repository(